hdorm/PanuccisPizza/README.md

 # PizzaProject
-Pizza ordering system for a school project.
+Pizza ordering system for a college project.